annotation/text-fabric/docs/Create/Convert.md

         to do so, you have to detect that a node is still unlinked.

         This action is precisely meant for that.

+    ??? abstract "cv.active()"
+        ```python
+        isActive = cv.active(n)
+        ```

+        Returns whether the node `n` is currently active, i.e. in the set of embedders.

+        If you construct your nodes in a very dynamic way, it might be hard to keep track for each node whether it has been created, terminated, or resumed, in other words, whether it is active or not.

+        This action is provides a direct and precise way to know whether a node is active.

+    ??? abstract "cv.activeTypes()"
+        ```python
+        nTypes = cv.activeTypes()
+        ```

+        Returns the node types of the currently active nodes, i.e. the embedders.

     ??? abstract "cv.get()"
         ```python